 As part of the long term strategy, and from a very early age, we would strongly recommend encouraging your child to read.
 We believe that this advice applies to every child, whether they are hoping to go to grammar school or not, but it becomes especially important with regard to the 11 Plus.
 Reading allows your child to expand his or her vocabulary beyond the typical range of topics; as the old adage goes, reading truly does broaden the mind.
 The 11 Plus has been known to feature words like ‘dormitory’, which are challenging because they are slightly old fashioned.
 Unless your child is one of a small minority that goes to boarding school, he or she is very unlikely to have come across this word in everyday speech.
 Unless of course, your child has read Harry Potter.
 Whether it be the latest installment of Percy Jackson or something nonfiction, (We would recommend the Horrible History series for some light-hearted factual reading) as long as your child is engaged in the subject, reading will always be a useful exercise, and hopefully, a fun and enriching one.

-In general it’s better to allow your child chose his or her own reading material, as it will ultimately become frustrating if they come to see reading as a chore.
+In general it’s better to allow your child to choose his or her own reading material, as it will ultimately become frustrating if they come to see reading as a chore.

 What to teach: